vumaasha/Atlas/dataset/README.md

 # Dataset Generation

 ## ATLAS Dataset
-- To download the clothing image dataset - **_ATLAS_**, that we used in our model, run the following command
+- `coresdataset19.json`contains the URLs of clothing images used to build the **_ATLAS_** dataset which is available in the [Google drive](https://drive.google.com/file/d/1MLbgQrACPvgxQTCP41FaNZr_gomTXkpu/view?usp=sharing).

+Then, run the following command to download the images into your local machine.

 `python create_dataset.py -m atlas`

 ## Zoomed vs Normal Dataset
+- `zvsn_data.json` contains the URLs of manually classified Zoomed & Normal images which is available in the [Google drive](https://drive.google.com/file/d/1MLbgQrACPvgxQTCP41FaNZr_gomTXkpu/view?usp=sharing).

-- To download the dataset of images into folders 'zoomed' and 'normal' respectingly
+Then, run the following command to download the images into their respective 'zoomed' and 'normal' folders in your local machine.

 `python create_dataset.py -m zvsn`

 ***
 ## About the Dataset
 This dataset contains 183,996 clothing images from 52 categories for Men and Women.
 The images in our dataset include different views/angles of the product.
 A sample of the images from our dataset is given below.
 ![alt text](https://github.com/vumaasha/Atlas/blob/master/img/atlas_category_samples.jpg "Sample dataset")